lightsail-workshop/rekognition-workshop/content/lab/_index.md

     [1]   On Your Network:  http://172.26.15.214:80/

-To view the running pplication point your web browser at the IP address of you Lightsail instance.
+To view the running application point your web browser at the IP address of your Lightsail instance.
 You can find the IP address on the card for your instance.

 * Move back to the Lightsail home page